-4.3.46 The Committee considered that it is important to maximise the number of patients who are able to take alendronate.
+4.3.47 The Committee considered that it is important to maximise the number of patients who are able to take alendronate.
 Some women will be unable to take alendronate in any circumstances because of contraindication, intolerance or inability to comply with the instructions for administration.
 However, some women who have a disability that makes it difficult for them to comply with the instructions for administration of alendronate would be able to receive the drug if they received assistance in taking it.
-The Committee concluded that all reasonable steps should be taken to provide women who have a disability that makes it difficult for them to comply with the instructions for administration of alendronate, with such practical support and assistance with administration (for example through district nurse visits or other home support services), as will enable them to take the drug.
+The Committee concluded that all reasonable steps should be taken to provide women who have a disability that makes it difficult for them to comply with the instructions for administrations for administration of alendronate would be taken to provide women who have a disability that makes it difficult for them to comply with the instructions for administration of alendronate, with such practical support and assistance with administration (for example through district nurse visits or other home support services), as will enable them to take the drug.